-The Air Force Historical Support Division, AFHSD -- located at Joint Base Anacostia Bolling, DC, is the book writing element of the Air Force History and Museums program and also provides historical research services to Headquarters, USAF.
+The Air Force Historical Support Division, AFHSD -- located at Joint Base Anacostia Bolling, DC, is the keeper of Headquarters Air Force history and also provides historical research services to HQ USAF.

 The National Museum of the USAF, NMUSAF -- located at Wright Patterson Air Force Base, near Dayton Ohio, is the oldest and largest military aviation museum in the world.
 The Museum showcases USAF history through its exhibits and special events to more than one million visitors each year.

 Use the links in the boxes on the right side of this page to find the information you need.

 Air Force and Aviation Museums -- In addition to the National Museum of the United States Air Force, located at Wright-Patterson Air Force Base, Ohio, the USAF operates several field museums and heritage centers.

 The History of the Air Force History and Museums Program -- A short study on the history of the program.

 Chronology: American Air and Space Events, by AF Historian Harold "Phil" Myers of the Air Force Intelligence Surveillance, and Reconnaissance Agency.
 The chronology contains 630 pages of firsts, lasts, significant events, and is organized in topical sections.